Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 + +A10+B6-+ A3 | B9 A11 + +A5-+---+ B4 A12 +---+---+---+ | | A2 B8 +A1-+---+A7-+ +A3-+A5-+B6-+ A11 | A12 +B9-+ +---+ A10 B4 +---+---+---+ | | A2 B8 +A1-+---+A7-+ +A3-+A10+B6-+ | B9 A11 + +B4-+---+ A5 A12 +---+---+---+ | | A2 B8 +A1-+---+A7-+

 This breaking of Rule 1 is not less strange than playing DD.
 As we found out earlier, it is normal to play DD and pay a price of 2 points in order to switch roles.
-So this sacrifice is the minimal and fine if it has the same affect as a DD move.
+So this sacrifice is minimal and fine if it has the same effect as a DD move.

 In the above part of this page technical terms were introduced and rules were formulated.
-The end game is described in detail and for the first part of the game the Long Chain Rule gives guidance.
+The endgame is described in detail and for the first part of the game the Long Chain Rule gives guidance.
 If you like to learn more about the first part of the game then please check [2] and [3] in the References.
 The following decision tree summarizes this webpage.

-- If there is at least one 3-box (a box that can be completed) then
+- If there is at least one 3-box (a box that can be completed), then identify all chains that are attached to all these 3-boxes.

-- If one of these chains is linear and has at least 2 neighbouring boxes then complete all boxes from all linear and all loopy chains apart from these two neighbouring boxes of this one linear chain.
+- If one of these chains is linear and has at least 2 neighbouring boxes, then complete all boxes from all linear and all loopy opened chains apart from these two neighbouring boxes of this one linear chain.
 Then analyze whether to play DD and either play DD or complete the last 2 boxes.

-- Each move will create a 3-box.
+- If each move will create a 3-box, then

-- If the shortest chain is a 2-chain
+- if the shortest chain is a 2-chain

 +---+---+ +---+---+

-where the 2 un-drawn lines can be anywhere but not in the same box, then play in the middle to reach:+---+---+ | +---+---+
+where the 2 un-drawn lines can be anywhere but not in the same box, then play in the middle to reach (in this case):+---+---+ | +---+---+

-- If the shortest chain is a 2-chain
+- if the shortest chain is a 2-chain

-- If there is a move which does not create a 3-box then
+- if there is a move which does not create a 3-box then

 [1] Wikipedia: Dots and Boxes, see other references there.

-[2] Berlekamp, Elwyn R.; Conway, John H.; Guy, Richard K. (1982), "Chapter 16: Dots-and-Boxes", Winning Ways for your Mathematical Plays, Volume 2: Games in Particular, Academic Press, pp. 507–550.
+[2] Berlekamp, Elwyn R.; Conway, John H.; Guy, Richard K. (1982), 'Chapter 16: Dots-and-Boxes', Winning Ways for your Mathematical Plays, Volume 2: Games in Particular, Academic Press, pp. 507–550.

 [3] Berlekamp, Elwyn (2000), The Dots-and-Boxes Game: Sophisticated Child's Play, AK Peters, Ltd, ISBN 1-56881-129-2.